 That the federal budget is about more than just dollars, and that government spending decisions must better mirror the nation’s true economic, security, and American values.

 Ryan Alexander, president of Taxpayers for Common Sense, with 2010 “Mr. Smith Goes to Washington” awardee Representative (now Senator) Jeff Flake (R-AZ).

 That government waste costs more than just money, and misguided government subsidies do more harm than good by endangering public health, aggravating social and economic problems, and undermining true national security.
 This at a time of record deficits, where subsidies are driving the government further into debt and threatening the nation’s economic stability.

 That spending decisions on taxpayer dollars should be transparent.
 And that we have a right – and a duty – to demand excellence and accountability from our government.

-Vice president Steve Ellis, who joined Taxpayers in 1999, in Montana arguing against wasteful tax breaks for corporations.
+Vice president Steve Ellis, who joined TCS in 1999, in Montana arguing against wasteful tax breaks for corporations.

 That it takes both political parties to create enduring change – and to push the needle on building something Americans can believe in: a government that inspires trust and makes more sense.

 Throughout our history we have eschewed ideology to work with individuals and organizations from all political perspectives in order to build support for common sense reforms.
 It’s why we are frequently cited during floor debates by both major political parties, and often invited to testify before congressional committees.